 - Alternate nostril breathing is an ideal breathing technique for maintaining your heart healthy.

-Anulom Vilom Pranayama is the ideal pranayama for healthy heart.
-Anulom Vilom Pranayama is also known as Nadi shodhana pranayam (alternate nostril breathing).
+Anulom Vilom Pranayama is the ideal pranayama for a healthy heart.
+Anulom Vilom Pranayama is also known as Nadi shodhana pranayama (alternate nostril breathing).
 It is next level of Anulom Vilom.
-In Anulom Vilom Pranayama we inhale and exhale, but in Nadi shodhana pranayam we hold (kumbhaka or retention) our breath for a second or minute than exhale.
+In Anulom Vilom Pranayama we inhale and exhale, but in Nadi shodhana pranayama we hold (kumbhaka or retention) our breath for a second or minute than exhale.

 Steps of Nadi Shodhana Pranayama (next level of Anulom Vilom Pranayama)

-- Than inhale through your left nostril, while inhale close your right nostril with your right thumb.
+- Then inhale through your left nostril, while inhaling close your right nostril with your right thumb.

-- When you feel your lungs is full of air than close left nostril by ring and middle finger, and your right nostril should also close.
+- When you feel your lungs are full of air then close left nostril by the ring and middle finger, and your right nostril should also close.

-- Hold the breath for a minute or as much as you can, than exhale through right nostril.
-After that inhale through right nostril and close the left nostril by your left thumb, as you inhale completely just close your right nostril with thumb and left nostril by ring and middle finger.
+- Hold the breath for a minute or as much as you can, then exhale through the right nostril.
+After that inhale through the right nostril and close the left nostril by your left thumb, as you inhale completely just close your right nostril with thumb and left nostril by the ring and middle finger.

 - Hold your breath (retention) for a minute than exhale by your left nostril.

-- Once cycle is complete, repeat the cycle for 3 or five minutes.
+- Once a cycle is complete, repeat the cycle for 3 or five minutes.